tjdavey/geojson-map-fit-mercator/docs/index.markdown

 ---
 ---

-Given a set of [GeoJSON](https://geojson.org/) features finds the optimal bearing, zoom and center point for fitting all features in a
-[Mapbox GL](https://docs.mapbox.com/mapbox-gl-js/guides) or [MapLibre GL](https://maplibre.org/) viewport.
-The optimal viewport is calculated by determining the optimal bearing and zoom level to present a [minimum bounding rectangle (MBR)](https://en.wikipedia.org/wiki/Minimum_bounding_rectangle) all the given GeoJSON features.
+Given a set of [GeoJSON](https://geojson.org/) features finds the optimal bearing, zoom and center point for fitting all features in a [Mapbox GL](https://docs.mapbox.com/mapbox-gl-js/guides) or [MapLibre GL](https://maplibre.org/) viewport.
+The optimal viewport is calculated by determining the optimal bearing and zoom level to present a [minimum bounding rectangle (MBR)](https://en.wikipedia.org/wiki/Minimum_bounding_rectangle) of all the given GeoJSON features.
 This can allow you to render more detailed, better fitting maps than the default [bounding box](https://docs.mapbox.com/help/glossary/bounding-box/) behaviour which only describes a x/y aligned minimum bounding rectangle.

 ### Preview